-(1) Represents Common Shares and/or Deferred Share Units, detailed on page 15 of this Circular and further described below under Director Compensation, beneficially owned controlled or directed, directly or indirectly.
+(1) Represents Common Shares and/or Deferred Share Units ("DSUs"), detailed on page 14 of this Circular and further described as follows under Director Compensation, beneficially owned, controlled or directed, directly or indirectly.
 This information has been furnished by the respective nominee.

-(2) Calculated using the closing price of Common Shares at 22 March 2010 of \$28.70.
+(2) Calculated using the closing price of Common Shares at 21 March 2011 of \$32.95